pmorch/keepassxc-wiki/Autotype-Custom-Sequence.md

 ### Key

 This is a list of all the possibile key you can use with Autotype:<br/>
-`tab enter up down left right insert ins delete del home end pgup pgdown backspace bs bksp break capslock esc help numlock ptrsc scrolllock add + subtract multiply divide ^ % ~ ( ) { }`
+`TAB
+ENTER
+SPACE
+UP
+DOWN
+LEFT
+RIGHT
+INSERT INS
+DELETE DEL
+HOME
+END
+PGUP
+PGDOWN
+BACKSPACE BS BKSP
+BREAK
+CAPSLOCK
+ESC
+HELP
+NUMLOCK
+PTRSC
+SCROLLLOCK
+ADD +
+SUBTRACT
+MULTIPLY
+DIVIDE
+^
+%
+~
+(
+)
+{
+}`